 The Black Creek crayfish (Procambarus pictus, ST) inhabits tannic streams under tree roots and vegetation in St. Johns, Duval, Clay, and Putnam counties.
 They are vulnerable to surface water pollution, siltation, damming, and water temperature changes.

-The Panama City crayfish [Procambarus econfinae, State-designated Species of special Concern (SSC)] is a small, burrowing crayfish, approximately two inches long, that is found only in a small portion of Bay County in the vicinity of Panama City.
+The Panama City crayfish (Procambarus econfinae, FT) is a small, burrowing crayfish, approximately two inches long, that is found only in a small portion of Bay County in the vicinity of Panama City.
 They can be found in wet flatwoods and shallow herbaceous wetlands, although they will utilize altered habitat like vegetated ditches, swales, and utility rights-of-way.
 Suitable habitat is typically dominated by herbaceous vegetation with little to no shrub or tree cover.
 Habitat loss associated with urban development is their main threat.

 The Santa Fe cave crayfish (Procambarus erythrops, ST) is endemic to a small number of sinkholes and caves in Suwannee and Columbia counties.
 Their limited locations and small population make them vulnerable to extinction.
 Santa Fe cave crayfish are most threatened due to habitat degradation from garbage dumping, groundwater pollution, and mining.